 How an HBCU with 35 students keeps its doors open

-Most buildings on the campus of Morris Brown College are boarded up and abandoned.
+Most buildings on the campus of Morris Brown College in Atlanta are boarded up and abandoned.

 If historically black colleges and universities (HBCUs) are an endangered species, Morris Brown College could be closest to extinction.

 Most buildings on this silent campus are boarded up and abandoned.